 Advice on keeping cool in a heatwave

-While we generally experience some very hot weather in parts of the UK most summers, these new hot weather alerts suggest that we should be extra vigilant, especially for our more vulnerable relatives and friends.
+While we have generally experienced some very hot weather in parts of the UK most summers, it looks like higher temperatures are going to be a feature of every summer in future.
+That means we need to be extra vigilant for our more vulnerable relatives and friends.

 Stay out of the heat